 - Participate in a range of learning experiences outside the classroom.

-- Children stay in Ahuriri Learning Centre for between 1-3 terms before moving onto Huritini.
+- Children usually stay in Ahuriri Learning Centre for between 1-3 terms before moving onto Huritini.